-The Voting Academy vote by secret ballot to determine finalists and winners for the Sportsman, Sportswoman, Disabled Sportsperson, Team and Coach of the Year categories.
+The Voting Academy vote by secret ballot to determine the winners for the Supreme, Sportsman, Sportswoman, Para Athlete/Team, Team and Coach categories.

-The expectations and responsibilities of Voting Academy members are to:
+The expectations and responsibilities of the voting academy members are to:

-- Not disclose how themselves, or any other member, voted.
+- not disclose how they, or any other member, voted

-- Have no collusion between Voting Academy members (consultation is of course fine)
+- have no collusion between Voting Academy members.

-- Respect the integrity of the Academy, Halberg Awards and Halberg Disability Sport Foundation, and to take no action that will impact negatively on their reputations.
+- respect the integrity of the Academy, Halberg Awards, and Halberg Foundation, and to take no action that will impact negatively on their reputations.